artsvuni/FFKit/README.md

 #### Properties ⚙️

--   `array` — An array of recomended items.
+-   `array` — An array of recommended items.
 -   `shopAllBtn` — Show or hide the «Shop all» button
 -   `description` — card property — `true` or `false`
 -   `icon` — card property, "wishlist" button — `true` or `false`